April 10-11, 2014

 - Discover integrated methods to enhance tissue healing and regeneration through the application of clinically available rehabilitation approaches.

-- Understand the principles of regenerative medicine and how rehabilitation will interface with this state-of-the-art technology for optimal patient recovery.
+- Understand the principles of regenerative medicine and how rehabilitation interfaces with these state-of-the-art technologies for optimal patient recovery.

 - Participate in novel interactions with clinicians, researchers and therapists through formal and informal networking activities.